+Tehran city, with a length of about 50 km and a width of 30 km is located at the foothills of Alborz Mountain Range.
 The highest point at the north is 2000m and the lowest elevation is 1050 m from sea level.
-Tehran is surrounded by tall mountains at north and warm deserts at the south.
-Therefore the northern part of the city has a lower temperature than the south part which is close to Varamin desert.
+Tehran is surrounded by tall mountains in the north and warm deserts in the south.
+Therefore the northern part of the city has a lower temperature than the south part which is close to the Varamin desert.

 Prior to the historical discoveries in Tehran, some archeologists believed that the city of Ray had an earlier history than Tehran.
-Before the exploration of ancient civilizations' evidence at Tappeh Qeitarieh and Abbas Abad regions archeologists believed that Shahr-e Rey was older than Tehran, but older civilizations discovered at Abbas Abad Tappeh, Pasdaran,
+Before the exploration of ancient civilizations' evidence at Tappeh Qeitarieh and Abbas Abad regions archeologists believed that Shahr-e Rey was older than Tehran, but older civilizations were discovered at Abbas Abad Tappeh, Pasdaran,

-After repeated earthquakes in Rey and invasion of Mongols and Tartars, the people gradually migrated to Tehran.
-This city was considered first by Shah Tahmasp, the Safavid King, for numerous gardens and the lovely orchards and ordered to build new wall and buildings around the city.
+After repeated earthquakes in Rey and the invasion of Mongols and Tartars, the people gradually migrated to Tehran.
+This city was considered first by Shah Tahmasp, the Safavid King, for numerous gardens and the lovely orchards and ordered to build new walls and buildings around the city.
 At that time Tehran covered an area of 440 hectares.
-Agha Mohammad Khan, the founder of Qajar Dynasty, selected Tehran as his capital at 1882 because of its fertile soil, a great source of water, and low distance to Astarabad in Mazandaran which was the motherland of the Qajar tribe.
-During the Pahlavi period, some of the old buildings of the Qajar period destroyed and new buildings replaced with Persian and Iranian-Islamic architecture.
+Agha Mohammad Khan, the founder of the Qajar Dynasty, selected Tehran as his capital in 1882 because of its fertile soil, a great source of water, and low distance to Astarabad in Mazandaran which was the motherland of the Qajar tribe.
+During the Pahlavi period, some of the old buildings of the Qajar period were destroyed and new buildings were replaced with Persian and Iranian-Islamic architecture.
 These changes continued at the time of Mohammad Reza Pahlavi, and many changes happened in the architecture of Tehran.